dbca-wa/minotaur/README.md

-# Minotaur task monitoring/reporting service
+# Minotaur

-The name is a play on words.
+Minotaur is a lightweight task monitoring/reporting service.
+The name is a silly play on words.

 # Overview